Vchitect/VBench/vbench2_beta_i2v/README.md

 We provide a suite of input images to benchmark the Image-to-Video (I2V) task.
 You can access our image suite on [Google Drive](https://drive.google.com/drive/folders/1fdOZKQ7HWZtgutCKKA7CMzOhMFUGv4Zx?usp=sharing).

+This directory contains the original images, images cropped to different resolutions, and the corresponding meta information for each image, which correspond to `origin.zip`, `crop.zip`, and `i2v-bench-info.json` respectively.

+In addition, we have also provided the folders for the extracted `origin` and `crop` files, so that you can directly view the corresponding image data on Google Drive.

-Alternatively, you can use the following script to automatically obtain our image suite.
+You can use the following script to automatically obtain our image suite.

 - First install `gdown`,
     ```